 Step 3: Rough up Cabinet Surfaces

 Then you need to rough up the smooth surfaces of the kitchen cabinets.
-You can rough up all the surfaces using a very high grit sandpaper (fine sandpaper).
+You can rough up all the surfaces using very high-grit sandpaper (fine sandpaper).
 Be careful not to use sandpaper that is too coarse, as you will scratch the surfaces.
-You want to just rough up the surfaces enough so the primer and paint has a good base for them to adhere to.
+You want to sand the surfaces enough so the primer and paint have a good base to adhere to.

-Prime all kitchen cabinet surfaces with an oil based primer.
-Specialized latex primers can work also, but oil based have always been the preferred choice to ensure best adhesion.
-There are many low odor oil based primers on the market today.
-Kilz has a good one, but any good low odour oil based interior primer will do.
-The priming and the painting part requires a skilled painter.
+Prime all kitchen cabinet surfaces with an oil-based primer.
+Specialized latex primers can work also, but oil-based has been the preferred choice to ensure the best adhesion.
+The priming and the painting part require a skilled painter.

 If the primer isn’t applied properly this will potentially ruin the finish of the kitchen cabinets.
 When applying the primer be careful not to put it on too thick as it will show lap marks and drip.
 At the same time, if it’s applied too thin then you will also get streaks which aren’t desirable either.
-Besides paint brushes, using sponge rollers are also desirable when applying the primer and paint depending on the surfaces as well.
-The proper application of the oil primer is essential in the minimizing of brush strokes and streakiness, for an ideal smooth finish.
+Besides paint brushes, using sponge rollers is a good method when applying the primer.
+The proper application of the oil primer is essential in minimizing brush strokes and streakiness, for an ideal smooth finish.

-Apply the paint to the kitchen cabinets.
-Usually 2 coats are desirable but sometimes depending on the color and application, you can get away with one.
-When in doubt put two thinner coats rather than 1 baby thick coat.
+This is where you apply the paint to the kitchen cabinets.
+Usually, two coats are desirable.
+When in doubt put two thin coats rather than one baby thick coat.
 Again, the key to getting a smooth ideal finish is the application.
-A combination of sponge rollers and brush applications are the way to achieve this.
+A combination of sponge rollers and brush applications is the way to achieve this.
 Allow at least 24 hours in between coats and much more if it is humidity in the air.

-Which paint finish to use on your kitchen cabinets?
+Which paint finishes to use on your kitchen cabinets?
 This is more of a preference but keep in mind that these kitchen cabinets need to withstand a lot of wear and tear, so choose wisely.
-Most commonly we use a latex satin, pearl, soft gloss, or a low luster finish is desirable.
-Sometimes you can also use a latex semi gloss finish as well.
-Oil paint can also be used and is a bit more durable, but they are generally very toxic smelling, difficult to use, and hard to clean up.
-The latex paints today are almost as durable, easier to use, more environmentally friendly, and easy to clean up.
-Hence, the most common are the latex paints with a satin or low luster finish.
+Most commonly we use a latex satin, pearl, soft gloss, or a low-lustre finish.
+Oil-based paint can also be used and is a bit more durable, but they are generally very toxic smelling and difficult to use.
+Latex paints today are almost as durable, easier to use, environmentally friendly and easy to clean up.

 Step 7: Refill Kitchen Cabinets

-Once the paint has been dry after 48 hours, you can start to put the hardware and doors back on the kitchen cabinet base.
+Once the paint has been dried for 48 hours, you can start to put the hardware and doors back on the kitchen cabinets.
 Keep in mind, if there is humidity in the air, it can take as long as a week or longer for the paint to totally dry and cure.
-So when in doubt, it’s better to wait longer, than risk damaging or chipping them when putting them back together too soon.
+So when in doubt, it’s better to wait longer rather than risk damaging or chipping them.

-Once you have completed this process, you will have beautiful, new, up to date kitchen cabinets for years to come.
+Once you have completed this process, you will have beautiful, up-to-date kitchen cabinets for years to come!